DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 A console that you can customize and add commands from the blueprint

 ## :warning:Warning <a name="warning-anchor-point"></a>
 Please remember, this plugin is <ins>Experimental</ins>!
-You may encounter bugs, please report them to this email address "akcrowngames@gmail.com".
+You may encounter bugs, please report them to this email address "akcrowngames@gmail.com" or social media @akcrowngames.

 Supported Platforms:
 - Windows